Does Your Car Insurance and Registration Have to Be Under the Same Name?

 If a name mismatch is creating coverage problems, three practical paths exist.

 • Add your name to the registration.
-Most states allow a vehicle to carry more than one name on the registration.
-Getting added to the title and registration is the most direct way to establish insurable interest.
-Rules vary by state; contact your state's DMV for the specific process and any fees involved.
+Most states allow more than one name on a vehicle's registration.
+Getting on the title is the cleanest way to establish insurable interest and remove any ambiguity about your stake in the car.
+The process and fees vary by state; your DMV has the specifics.

 • Buy a non-owner policy.
-Non-owner car insurance covers you as a driver of vehicles you don't own.
-It provides liability coverage in an accident while driving a borrowed vehicle, paying for injury and property damage to others.
-It doesn't cover damage to the vehicle you're driving; that responsibility stays with the vehicle owner's policy.
-Not every insurer sells non-owner policies, so confirm availability when you get car insurance quotes.
+Non-owner car insurance covers your liability when you're driving a car you don't own.
+It pays for injury and property damage to others.
+Damage to the vehicle itself isn't covered bnecause that falls to the owner's policy.
+Not every insurer sells non-owner policies, so confirm availability before you get car insurance quotes.

 How to Avoid Problems With Mismatched Names